marcpre/personal_blog_eleventy/README.md

 9. AI Agents the paper from a16z podcast
 10. AI in children toys
 11. Content & Traffic generation with AI
+12. Use Cases to generate traffic via reddit comment bot